SEPIA-Framework/sepia-python-bridge/README.md

-# sepia-python-bridge
+# SEPIA Python Bridge Server
-The Python-bridge-server connects other SEPIA components to the Python runtime.
+The Python bridge-server connects other SEPIA components to the Python runtime.

+[UNDER CONSTRUCTION]